 Next, average together your last year’s worth of credit card bill and any other bills that come straight out of your checking account (or wherever else you pay bills from.)
 Include any cash that you took out of an ATM.

-For credit cards, you and then log into your credit card(s) online, download the past year’s worth of transactions as a CSV file, and add them up in Google Sheets or Excel and divide by 12.
+For credit cards, log into your credit card(s) online, download the past year’s worth of transactions as a CSV file, and add them up in Google Sheets or Excel and divide by 12.
 Or, just look at your payments IF you pay your bill in full each month, and add up the last 12 of those and then divide by 12.
 Many credit card providers also give you annual summaries in January (look under ‘Statements’), so you can just grab your most recent one of those, get the total, and divide that by 12.

 Here’s mine from my Chase credit card, which shows $16,035 in 2020 spending (bottom right), which is $16 K / 12 = $1,333 per month.
 They also give you a useful breakout to understand your biggest spending categories, but we’re not worried about that here.